rishabh-os/moniz/README.md

 - [ ] Rewrite tests
 - [ ] Graph transition animation bugs
 - [ ] Better no transactions found handling on analysis page
+- [ ] A way to add and manage events
+  - [ ] Add transactions to events
+- [x] Make additional info multiline
+- [ ] Make accounts and categories orderable
+  - [ ] Make them archivable or hideable